Assault Battalion No. 5 (Rohr): At the Battle of Verdun

 The Assault Detachment formed the vanguard of the first German push into the trenches of Verdun, the first major deployment of the new force.
-The German forces began their attack shortly after the artillery barrage had ended, pushing the French forces out of the first line of trenches very quickly.
-The push into the second line of trenches was more costly, as the infantry had little knowledge of their layouts, but the attack was overall deemed a success.
+The German forces began their attack shortly after the artillery barrage had ended, successfully clearing French forces from the first trench line.
+The push into the second line was more costly, as the infantry had little knowledge of the French trench layouts, but the operation was regardless deemed a success.
 However, due to poor training, the unit suffered high casualties in the following days, and they were withdrawn from the front after a short time.
 Captain Rohr attributed the unit's casualties to their lack of experience with hand-to-hand combat and grenades, as well as poor coordination between supporting weapons and the infantry.
 He broached this information to the High Command of the 5th Army, and was ordered to re-train the unit in close-combat tactics.
 Following an inspection by Crown Prince Wilhelm, the unit was expanded to battalion size and renamed the Sturmbataillon.

 Sturm-Bataillon

 As a battalion, the unit became a driving force in the adoption of Stoßtrupp tactics among the German Army.
 A training ground was constructed in the Doncourt forest near the French village of Doncourt-lès-Longuyon, where the Assault Battalion trained officers and other infantry units in the use of hand grenades, light cannons, machine guns and other new doctrinal elements.
 In addition to various standard infantry units, several Jäger battalions were converted into stormtrooper battalions.
-When not training other soldiers, the Assault Battalion was sent to hotspots on the German front, which came to be the dominant way of deploying assault units in the German Army during World War I. After a successful attack on French positions near the town of Revest-du-Bion at the Souville Gorge (French: Ravin de Fontaine) on September 3 of 1916, Rohr sent a report to Kaiser Wilhelm detailing the assault, about which the Kaiser was significantly pleased.
-He had visited the unit at their training grounds in August, so the Assault Battalion was awarded favored unit status and renamed Sturm-Bataillon Nr.
+When not training other soldiers, the Assault Battalion was sent to hotspots on the German front, which came to be the dominant way of deploying assault units in the German Army during World War I. After a successful attack on French positions near the town of Revest-du-Bion at the Souville Gorge (French: "Ravin de Fontaine") on September 3, 1916, Rohr sent a report to Kaiser Wilhelm detailing the assault, about which the Kaiser was significantly pleased.
+Having visited their training grounds in August, he awarded the unit a commendation renamed it Sturm-Bataillon Nr.
 5 (Rohr) at the behest of the Crown Prince on February 7, 1917.

-After being impressed by an honor guard of Rohr's stormtroopers stationed at the Crown Prince's headquarters, Quartermaster General of the Germany Army Erich Ludendorff ordered all field armies to form their own stormtrooper units on October 2, 1916.
+After being impressed by an honor guard of Rohr's stormtroopers stationed at the Crown Prince's headquarters, Quartermaster General of the Imperial German Army Erich Ludendorff ordered all field armies to form their own stormtrooper units on October 2, 1916.

 On March 19, 1918, Captain Rohr went with the 5th Assault Battalion to the 18th Army Headquarters in Leschelle to prepare for one of Germany's final assaults during the First World War, Operation Michael.
-During preparations in April, Captain Rohr was promoted to Major.
+During preparations in April, Captain Rohr was promoted to major.